 Get Off the Eaten Path at These Downtown Restaurants

-Pensacola has a rich culture—made evident in the eclectic food options of its downtown area.
-From southern comfort food to Middle Eastern cuisine, you will have no problem finding a spot to satisfy your culinary cravings.
-Let’s take a trip off the “eaten path” of downtown Pensacola to discover your new favorite dining destinations!
+Pensacola boasts a rich culinary scene, and there is no shortage of eclectic food options nestled along downtown streets.
+From southern comfort food to Middle Eastern cuisine, there is a spot to satisfy virtually any culinary craving, so take a trip off the “eaten path” discover a few of our favorite downtown dining spots.

-Located on Palafox Street is Dog House Deli, a casual and lively spot for breakfast, lunch and dinner.
-Its menu features a plethora of mouthwatering options ranging from Cajun style crawfish andouille to a Chicago-style hot dog worthy of the Windy City.
-“The Doghouse” has monthly, and even weekly events that highlight food specials, guest chefs and charitable projects.
+In the heart of Palafox Street, Dog House Deli is local favorite, a casual spot for breakfast, lunch and dinner with a mouthwatering menu that includes Cajun-style crawfish andouille and a Chicago-style hot dog that is worthy of the Windy City.
+Check their Facebook page for monthly and weekly food specials, guest chefs and charitable projects.

-One of the newest additions to the downtown area is Big Top Brewery, which is the only downtown brewery to serve both beer and food on its menu.
-With 24 beers on tap, table seating, big screen TVs and game tables, Big Top offers a lively environment for the thirsty (and hungry) guest.
-Be sure to check out some of their unique brews, including the sweet, zesty Conch Republic Key Lime Wheat ale and the rich, full-bodied Okefenokee Backwater Imperial Stout.
+One of the newest downtown hot spots is Big Top Brewery, where you'll find a great menu (Smoked Meatloaf with Garlic Smashed Potatoes?
+Yes!), 24 beers on tap, big screen TVs and game tables.
+Be sure to try a unique brew, maybe the sweet, zesty Conch Republic Key Lime Wheat Ale or the rich, full-bodied Okefenokee Backwater Imperial Stout.

-Next time you visit downtown Pensacola, be sure to explore some different dining options and venture to one of these unique spots off the eaten path!
+Next time you visit downtown Pensacola, be sure to venture to one of these unique spots off the eaten path!